Courses

 Psychology 341 Infant Behavior and Development

 The first three years of life are an amazing, transformational journey.
 This seminar examines key elements of this amazing, transformational journey, including prenatal development, birth and the newborn, physical and motor development, relationships with caregivers and others, infant mental health, cognition, and language development.
 Students explore questions such as the impact of childcare and early intervention as well as the influence of diverse cultural contexts.
-Through reflective participation in community-engaged experiential learning, this seminar fulfills the OLE Experience in Practice Requirement in the OLE Core General Education Curriculum and is intended to foster:
+This seminar includes an academic civic engagement (ACE) component and fulfills the OLE Experience in Practice requirement in the OLE Core Curriculum.

 Prerequisite: Psychology 125, 230, and 241, or permission of instructor